Four Slack And Email Mistakes To Avoid In Your First Month On The Job

 3. Trying To Be Funny

-“At one of my jobs, whenever anyone new joined a team, their manager sent around a welcome/question email like, ‘Everyone say hi to Hannah, and everyone share your favorite movie scene from this year,'” says freelance consultant and writer Kate Anderson, “and all the current employees would respond, usually with GIFs.”
+“At one of my jobs, whenever anyone new joined a team, their manager sent around a welcome/question email like, ‘Everyone say hi to Hannah, and everyone share your favorite movie scene from this year,'” says freelance consultant and writer Kate Andersen, “and all the current employees would respond, usually with GIFs.”

 “As a fairly new employee myself, I mostly would opt out of the ‘game’ part of it and just say hello, but at one point I decided to go for it and sent around a funny Magic Mike GIF (think: shirtless-and-in-jeans group walk).
-A few hours later, my manager reamed me out (on Slack, at 10 p.m., on a Friday) for being totally inappropriate because I’d sent something depicting strippers,” Anderson says.
+A few hours later, my manager reamed me out (on Slack, at 10 p.m., on a Friday) for being totally inappropriate because I’d sent something depicting strippers,” Andersen says.
 “Nobody had complained, but he thought it was bad enough that he made me write a follow-up apology email and send it to the whole office.”

 The takeaway here isn’t just (as above) to GIF at your own risk; it’s to steer clear of all but the most innocuous humor while you’re the newbie.
-Anderson felt her boss overreacted, considering that, in her view, “It wasn’t that different from things other people had sent (our CEO sent a woman in a bikini for a “celebrity crush” round!) and we hadn’t had any harassment or workplace training/guidelines in this vein, but I guess Channing Tatum’s imaginary job was just too much to handle.”
+Andersen felt her boss overreacted, considering that, in her view, “It wasn’t that different from things other people had sent (our CEO sent a woman in a bikini for a “celebrity crush” round!) and we hadn’t had any harassment or workplace training/guidelines in this vein, but I guess Channing Tatum’s imaginary job was just too much to handle.”

-Still, Anderson learned her lesson: “Suffice to say that was the first and last ‘welcome thread’ I contributed to.”
+Still, Andersen learned her lesson: “Suffice to say that was the first and last ‘welcome thread’ I contributed to.”

 4. Following Up Too Fast